 Spain’s national museum of 20th-century art, it’s at the Reina Sofia that you can see Picasso’s masterpiece ‘Guernica’ along with a collection of 21,699 other works by a variety of Spanish artists including Dalí and Miró.
-Organized by theme and date, the museum is split into 3 parts – Collection 1 contains works from 1900-1945, Collection 2 covers art from 1945-1968, and Collection 3 houses artworks from 1962-1982.
+Organized by theme and date, the museum is split into 3 parts – Collection 1 contains works from 1900-to 1945, Collection 2 covers art from 1945-to 1968, and Collection 3 houses artworks from 1962-to 1982.

 Founded in 1725, Botin is the world’s oldest restaurant.
 Centrally located just off of Plaza Mayor, the restaurant truly feels as though you are stepping back in time; its tavern-style and authentic-looking interiors give you a taste of its original set-up.
 The food itself is gorgeous and quintessentially Spanish; its most famous dish is the suckling pig, which, like many other of the restaurant’s dishes, is cooked in the original wood-fired ovens.

 Barrio de Salamanca

 This neighborhood is the city’s most upmarket area, where you can find snazzy bars, restaurants, and designer shops.
 Even if you aren’t looking to splash out on some designer outfits, this district is perfect to wander around, as the architecture is beautiful, and there are lots of little side streets that hour independent boutiques.